Collections

 The International Law Collection at Columbia includes more than 60,000 titles in the areas of public and private international law, with an emphasis on arbitration, intellectual property, international organizations, and human rights.
 The majority of these materials are located on the fourth floor of the Law Library.
 Some older materials are located on the second floor.

 Our Foreign and Comparative Law Collection includes more than 200,000 titles.
 The Law Library collects primary and secondary legal materials from nearly every country in the world, permitting in-depth research of all foreign legal systems.
-These materials are arranged on the shelves according to Schiller Classification and can be searched along with the Law Library’s subscriptions to electronic journals in Pegasus, the Law Library’s online catalog
+These materials can be searched along with the Law Library’s subscriptions to electronic journals in CLIO, Columbia University Libraries' combined catalog.
+You may use the post-search location filter Law to limit results to Law Library materials.

 The Law Library also maintains subscriptions to various databases relevant to foreign and international law.
 Law librarians produce and maintain a series of research guides regarding international, foreign, and comparative law.